paradoxicalsphere/WorkplaceDAO/README.md

 # Introduction

-To date, most Web 3.0 collaboration technology implementations seem to occur outside more traditional and mature industries and markets.
+To date, most Web 3.0 collaboration technology implementations seem to occur outside more traditional, mature industries and markets.

 The following documents aim to provide context for requirements analysis and solution identification for a given initiative or long-term planning related to establishing a successful decentralized autonomous organization (DAO) within an existing organization or workplace: